groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-image-signature/_index.md

 using GroupDocs.Signature.Options;
 ```

-Now, let's break the signature removal process into clear, manageable steps:
+These namespaces provide everything from basic file operations to advanced signature management capabilities.
+Now, let's break down the signature removal process into digestible steps.

+## Step-by-Step Guide to Delete Document Signatures Programmatically

-## Step 1: Where Are Your Files Located?
+### Step 1: Configure Your File Paths

-First, we need to define where your source document is and where you want to save the document after removing the signature:
+First things first – let's set up where your documents live and where you want the processed files to go:

 ```csharp
 string filePath = "sample_multiple_signatures.docx";